lo-maxwell/react-virtual-garden/blog.md

   * Setup for adding grow timers to plants
   * Plot background now changes colors when plants are finished growing
+  * Plants can only be harvested when enough time has passed
+  * Added messages to garden to display when plants are placed/harvested

 TODO: